 In an increasingly digital world, password security has become a critical concern for individuals and organizations alike.
 Due to the increasing number of cyber threats and data breaches, it is essential to understand the importance of password security and how a password best can protect sensitive information.

-When IT managers discuss about password security, the debate often goes around the topic if the "password length" or "password complexity" criteria should be followed.
+When IT managers discuss password security, the debate often revolves around the topic of whether the “password length” or “password complexity” criteria should be followed.
 In the past, password security was mainly associated with lengthy passwords.
 This changes slowly as more and more experts favor looking at password complexity to generate the best possible protection for users and enterprises.
-But let us have a deeper look in to both methods and find out what matters most, length, complexity or is it perhaps password strength?
+But let us have a deeper look into both methods and find out what matters most, length, complexity or is it perhaps password strength?

 What is Password Length?

 Years ago, most companies requested their users to create passwords with at least 6 characters.
-Over the years, digital application providers switched towards a minimum of 8 characters and also introduced the mandatory use of some or all of the following additional rules: Combination of uppercase and lowercase letters, numbers, and special characters.
+Over the years, they switched towards a minimum of 8 characters and also introduced the mandatory use of some or all of the following additional rules: Combination of uppercase and lowercase letters, numbers, and special characters.

-Currently, there are several firms which have started to introduce a minimum of 10 or 12 characters to increase security.
+Currently, there are several organizations which have started to introduce a minimum of 10 or 12 characters to increase security.

 Is the password length method today still the right method?